Aestivial/AutoHotFix/README.md

     *   The HF file is copied into the target directory.
 By default, it keeps its own filename, but you can choose to use the target's original filename.

 ## Usage
-(include these in the same flow to integrate with existing Jenkins automation pipeline)
+(include these in the same flow to integrate with existing Jenkins automation pipeline.
+Do note that the above parameters must be exposed to user via the Jenkins Build Job screen, with some fields defaulted for ease-of-use)

 1.  **Perms to make the script executable:**
     ```bash
     chmod +x AutoHotFix.sh